people

 Carol’s architecture projects have been featured in the Japanese publications Comfort, Shin Kenchiku, Nikkei Architecture, Kenchiku Bunka and others.
 Her artwork has featured in group and solo exhibitions in Britain, Japan and Australia, including the Echigo Tsumari Art Triennial in 2009.
 In 2011-2013 she was artist in residence at the Central Institute of Technology in Perth Australia.
 Carol is currently pursuing a PhD in Sculpture at the Royal College of Art in London.

-Richard Spencer qualified as an architect in the UK in 1980, has been a practice principal for 25 years, including 18 leading aviation and transportation on a global spread of projects, and is now the Woods Bagot Design Director for airport projects.
-Combining a broad range of experience gained on many landmark projects with a keen interest in all things aviation related, Richard has become an expert in this field and has spoken extensively at airport conferences, published articles and been interviewed on TV discussing airport design and development.
+Richard Spencer was a registered architect in the UK from 1980 until 2024 when retirement caught up with him.
+Richard was a practice principal for over 25 years, and from the mid-1990s lead a global spread of aviation and transportation projects.
+Combining a broad range of experience gained on many landmark projects with a keen interest in all things aviation related, Richard became an expert in this field and has spoken extensively at airport conferences, published articles and been interviewed on TV discussing airport design and development.

 Richard’s particular skills include airport master planning, terminal planning & design and capacity analysis.
 His communication skills and experience of practice management has translated into strong team and project leadership abilities.
 Richard is fascinated by the fact that however much the challenges faced by airports around the world are similar, the most appropriate solution is invariably unique to each individual airport.